OpenNTI/nti.dataserver/docs/content-anchoring.rst

 happens, notes/discussions attached to the questions should be able to come along.
 This ties in to the corollary of the first point.

-To best support these two requirements we want to anchor things to authored content whenever possible.
-For example, anchors should be tied to authored paragraphs, questions, or images rather than their containing divs used for layouts.
-Not only does this allow for robustness and mashups as described above, doing this should also make anchors robust to layout changes.
-For example, a portion of text originally in the main body of a page that gets moved to a callout in the sidebar.
+To best support these two requirements we want to anchor objects to authored content (authored content is that which came from the source document, not that which is an artifact of rendering to a specific format) whenever possible.
+For example, anchors should be tied to authored paragraphs, questions, or images rather than their containing ``div`` s used for layouts.
+Not only does this allow for robustness and mashups as described above, doing this should also make anchors robust to layout changes (e.g., a portion of text originally in the main body of a page moving to a callout in the sidebar.)

-Assuming clients can perform any rendering or calculations required to show NTIAnchored content using objects conforming to the Dom Range Specification, range object, clients need only be concerned with the conversion of our modeled anchorable objects to/from range objects.
+Assuming clients can perform any rendering or calculations required to show NTIAnchored content using objects conforming to the Dom Range Specification's, ``Range`` object, clients need only be concerned with the conversion of our modeled anchorable objects to/from range objects.

 Modeling Anchorable Content